WinterAxis/ESV-MD-Bible/The_Bible_esv/54_1_Timothy/1_Tim_5.md

 The sins of some people are conspicuous, going before them to judgment, but the sins of others appear later.

 ###### 25
-So also good works are conspicuous, and even those that are not cannot remain hidden. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So also good works are conspicuous, and even those that are not cannot remain hidden.

 ***